GatorEducator/GatorMiner/README.md

-# textMining
+# Text Mining
-Repository to host the work for the text mining and analysis of student reflection documents in the Dept of CS at Allegheny College.
+A text mining and analysis tool for student reflection documents and five questions survey based on Natural language processing in the Department of Computer Science at Allegheny College.

 ### Planning steps